Nintendo Land: Competitive attractions

 Mario Chase, inspired by the Super Mario series, is a tag-based game that takes place inside an arena consisting of large obstacles, hills, and slides.
-One player using the GamePad, whose Mii is dressed as Mario, moves away from up to four players, whose Mii characters are dressed in Toad costumes, whose goal is to pursue and catch the single player.
-The Mario player, who views the action on the Wii U GamePad screen from a top-down perspective, has a map of the entire arena and can see the location of all the Toad players.
+One player using the GamePad, whose Mii is dressed as Mario, runs away from up to four players, whose Mii characters are dressed in Toad costumes, whose goal is to pursue and catch the single player.
+The Mario player, who views the action on the GamePad screen from a top-down perspective, has a map of the entire arena and can see the locations of all of the Toad players.
 The Toad players view the action on the television in split-screen from a third person perspective, and are given only their current distance from Mario in yards or meters (depending on the region).
-The Toad player(s) win(s) if one of them catches Mario before the time limit expires; otherwise the Mario player will win.
+The Toad players win if one of them catches Mario before the time limit expires; otherwise the Mario player will win.
 If there are two players, two computer-controlled Yoshi carts will assist the Toad.